jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final page = 56; // int | Page specifies which part of the results to return, by PageSize. final pageSize = 56; // int | PageSize specifies the size of the returned chunk of results.
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final int page = 56; // int | Page specifies which part of the results to return, by PageSize. final int pageSize = 56; // int | PageSize specifies the size of the returned chunk of results.

 try {
   final result = await client.users.getChannelMembersWithTeamDataForUser(userId, page, pageSize);